ahmet/awesome-web3/README.md

 - [Solidity by example](https://solidity-by-example.org) - Introduction to Solidity with simple examples.
 - [Alchemy University](https://university.alchemy.com/) - Alchemy University is the ultimate ecosystem for learning how to build and interact with web3.
 - [DApp World](https://dapp-world.com/) - DApp World is one-stop platform for blockchain developers that offers tutorials, quizzes, and other features.
+- [How To Web3](https://www.howtoweb3.guide/) - All essential resources to learn and build web3 projects in one place.

 ## YouTube Channel